kjeganathan/UMeet/docs/final.md

 ## 1. Title
 Team-eta
 <br/>
 Note: It's recommended to open our application on Google Chrome.
+Safari is not recommended.

 ## 2. Subtitle
 UMeet